PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 In AES, the first row is left unchanged.
 The second row is shifted by one byte to the left.
 The third row is shifted by two bytes to the left, and the fourth row is shifted by three bytes.

 This step is an example of a transposition cipher, which merely moves around bytes instead of modifying them.

-During decryption, the direction of the shift would be reversed.

 ### MixColumns
 MixColumns is a very important, yet hard step to calculate.
 This is where knowledge of the Galois Field and general matrix multiplication is necessary.